Osmium compounds: Iodides

-This compound decomposes in contact with water.Osmium(III) iodide is a black solid that is produced by heating hexaiodoosmic acid (H2OsI6).
+This compound decomposes in contact with water.
+Osmium(III) iodide is a black solid that is produced by heating hexaiodoosmic acid (H2OsI6).
 This compound is insoluble in water.
-Osmium(IV) iodide has been claimed to exist, although the supposed way to prepare it (reacting osmic acid, H4OsO6, with hydroiodic acid) produced dihydroxonium hexaiodoosmate instead of the tetraiodo compound, and instead contained mono, di and tri-iodo osmium compounds.
+Osmium(IV) iodide has been claimed to exist, although the supposed way to prepare it (osmic acid, OsO2•2H2O, with hydroiodic acid) produced dihydroxonium hexaiodoosmate instead of the tetraiodo compound, and instead contained mono, di and tri-iodo osmium compounds.